Donald Trump and Vladimir Putin to meet in coming days, Kremlin aide says

 Kremlin adviser Yuri Ushakov says a Trump-Putin meeting could happen as soon as next week.

-US President Donald Trump and Russian President Vladimir Putin are preparing to meet “in the coming days”, a Kremlin official has said, as a United States deadline for Russia to agree to a ceasefire in its war on Ukraine or face economic penalties approaches.
+United States President Donald Trump and Russian President Vladimir Putin are preparing to meet “in the coming days”, a Kremlin official has said, as a US deadline approaches for Russia to agree to a ceasefire in its war on Ukraine or face economic penalties.

 Kremlin adviser Yuri Ushakov said on Thursday that a Trump-Putin meeting could happen as early as next week.
 A location has been chosen, he added, though it would be revealed at a later stage.